lennym/build-monitor/README.md

 * `GITHUB_TEAM` - the github team you want a build monitor for
 * `GITHUB_TOKEN` - a github access token that has access to the repos

+## What it does

+Shows you all the repos your team owns in green/red according to their build status.

+Under each repo shows any open pull requests.